tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 ## Wrapping up

+Types are not ironclad guarantees of data layout.
+Changing the language you are compiling to prohibit certain kinds of dynamism can help you with performance.
+Several projects already do this and it seems to be growing in popularity.

 If nothing else, I hope have more of an understanding of what types mean from a correctness perspective, from a performance perspective, and how they do not always overlap.